Analyses the drivers of technology adoption using practitioner data, and evaluates the potential success of emerging technologies

 What forms of learning – technical skills or leadership development, for instance – will be encouraged?

-What methods and modes of delivery will be used, for exaample, face to face, digital or a blend)?
+What methods and modes of delivery will be used, for example, face to face, digital or a blend, formal or informal?

 What relationship is there between learning and formal qualifications, for example, is learning be accredited by educational institutions?

-Are any government-backed programmes (such as apprenticeships) appropriate to help meet learning needs within the organisation?
+Are any government-backed and regional funding programmes appropriate to help meet learning needs within the organisation?

 What can learners do to enable them to continue applying the learning?